pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/03_Layout_Elements/01_Dynamic_Text_Labels.md

 Similar to the [CalculatedValue](../../../05_Objects/01_Object_Classes/01_Data_Types/10_Calculated_Value_Type.md) data type, it is possible to generate the Layout Text dynamically based on the current object and the label's context.
-There are alternative approaches to the static text defined in the class definition.
+This is an alternative to the static text defined in the class definition.

-There are two ways to define dynamic text labels:

-1) Renderer Class
+Let's consider the following example.

-A custom renderer service which implements `DynamicTextLabelInterface` and in turn returns dynamic text string from `renderLayoutText` method.
-It is possible to pass additional data (*some additional data :)* in this example) to the rendering method.
+It states that we want to use a custom renderer service which implements `DynamicTextLabelInterface` and in turn returns dynamic text string from `renderLayoutText` method.
+We also want to pass some additional data (*some additional data :)* in this example) to the rendering method.

 ![Class Definition](../../../img/dynamic_textlabel_1.png)